perses/perses/docs/cli.md

 Each of the above folders should contain files, named `mig.cuepart` that holds the logic of the migration for each plugin.
 For more information about these files, please read the documentation about [cue](./cue.md)

-In both modes, ff the command runs successfully, it will return the dashboard in the Perses format.
+In both modes, if the command runs successfully, it will return the dashboard in the Perses format.

 For example: